samplx/zcimdocs/cpm22/cpm22-manual.typ

 direct access to any of the 65536 records of an eight-megabyte file.

-CP/M also supports ED, a powerful context editor, ASM, an Intel-compatible assembler, and DDT, debugger subsystems.
+CP/M also supports `ED`, a powerful context editor, `ASM`, an Intel-compatible assembler, and `DDT`, debugger subsystems.
 Optional software includes a powerful Intel-compatible macro assembler, symbolic debugger, along with various high-level languages.
 When coupled with CP/M's Console Command Processor (CCP), the